 “There’s no future in it,” they insisted.
 “Look, you could be studying Christian Denial, Unbridled Acquisitiveness, Blind Obedience to the State, Home Economics.”

 But Sasha was headstrong and would not be deterred.
-“Bliss,” she penciled in, during her sophomore year, on the application to degree programs.
+“Bliss,” she entered, during her sophomore year, into the online application to degree programs.

 She was incorrigible.

-I know what you are thinking, if, that is, you were brought up on American pulpit wisdom: Her story doesn’t end well.
+I know what you are thinking, if, that is, you were brought up on American movies and pulpit wisdom: Her story doesn’t end well.

 Everyone knows that those who follow bliss end up addicted and overweight, dissipated, derelict, in the gutter or hospital or jail, broke and broken, battered and bitter, all blood and spittle, backaches and bile.